Why do we turn the clocks forward?

 Opinions are very mixed.
 Some people say that changing the clocks twice a year upsets the natural rhythm of sleep, which can lead to health problems, such as an increase in the possibility of having a stroke.
 Also, the European Union commissioned a study in August 2018 that found 84% of people in countries which took part in daylight saving time would like it to discontinue, which has lead the EU to discuss the possibility of dropping the practice altogether.
-This proposal has recently been backed by MEPs and could soon become part of EU law.
+This proposal has been backed by MEPs and could soon become part of EU law.

 While there’s no clear answer just yet, one thing that we can agree on is that most of us will forget it’s coming.
-And we’ll probably never really remember when the clocks are going back or forward.